 The Council has recently appointed an Economic Development Strategy Officer, with specific responsibility for Community wealth Building.
-In 2023 a programme of information and awareness raising will be undertaken with staff across the Council, particularly those who are commissioners of goods and services.
+In 2023 a programme of information and awareness

 A bank of materials and articles will be created on the Council intranet and also, where appropriate, on the Council and other partner's websites.
 In this way, policy around Community Wealth Building will become much more accessible across Clackmannanshire.